PFI Standards Program

 PFI Standards Background

 PFI initiated redevelopment of its standards in 2005 and has implemented a program that has been proposed to be incorporated by reference into the U.S. Environmental Protection Agency’s (EPA) New Source Performance Standards (NSPS) for Residential Wood Heaters.
-EPA is mandating the regulation of pellet fuel through its NSPS and has voiced its support of the PFI Standards Program for inclusion in the NSPS.
-A draft of the NSPS is expected to be released by EPA in Summer 2013.
+The EPA released its proposed NSPS on February 3, 2014.

 For the purposes of the NSPS, pellets that are tested through the PFI Standards Program are assured to be qualified to a specified grade and can be properly matched to the appliances that are permitted to burn them.